strapi/documentation/docs/developer-docs/latest/development/plugins/graphql.md

       lastname: 'The lastname of the person',
       age: {
         description: 'The age of the person',
-        deprecated: 'We are not using the age anymore, we can find it thanks to our powerful AI' },
+      },
       children: 'The children of the person'
     }